IPad Pro: Fifth generation

 The fifth generation of iPad Pro was announced on April 20, 2021, with the same design and screen sizes as the previous generation.
-It includes the Apple M1 processor, 5G connectivity, Thunderbolt 3/USB 4 connectivity (up to 40 Gbit/s), external display output up to 6K resolution, 8 or 16 GB of RAM, and on the 12.9" variant, a mini-LED display marketed as the "Liquid Retina XDR" display.
+It includes the Apple M1 processor, 5G connectivity, Thunderbolt 3/USB 40 Gbit/s, external display output up to 6K resolution, 8 or 16 GB of RAM, and on the 12.9 in variant, a mini-LED display marketed as the "Liquid Retina XDR" display.

 Sixth generation

-The sixth generation iPad Pro was announced on October 18, 2022, along with the iPad (10th generation).
-They use the same design as the previous generations (since 2018).
-It includes an Apple M2 processor, Apple Pencil Hover (a feature that allows the display to detect the Apple Pencil hovering up to 12mm above the display), and ProRes Video Recording (limited to 1080p for 128 GB storage and up to 4K for at models with at least 256 GB storage).
+The sixth-generation iPad Pro was announced on October 18, 2022, along with the tenth-generation iPad.
+They use the same design as the previous generations since 2018.
+It includes an Apple M2 processor, Apple Pencil Hover (a feature that allows the display to detect the Apple Pencil hovering up to 12 mm above the display), and ProRes Video Recording (limited to 1080p for 128 GB storage and up to 4K for all models with at least 256 GB storage).

 Seventh generation

-The seventh generation iPad Pro was announced on May 7, 2024, along with the iPad Air (6th generation).
+The seventh-generation iPad Pro was announced on May 7, 2024, along with the M2 iPad Air.
 This generation features a redesigned chassis that is thinner than the previous generations.
 It includes the Apple M4 processor, a landscape camera with a Face ID array, and a Tandem OLED display.
 The display, referred to by Apple as the Ultra Retina XDR display, has a contrast ratio of 2,000,000:1 and can reach a full screen brightness of 1000 nits (SDR content) or 1600 nits (HDR content).
-Nano-texture display glass is available on models with 1TB and 2TB storage.
+Nano-texture display glass is available on models with 1 TB and 2 TB storage.
 The base storage was increased to 256 GB, with an option to get up to 2 TB of storage.

 Eighth generation

-The eighth generation iPad Pro was announced on October 15, 2025.
-This generation keeps the same screen sizes and design from the previous generation, but updates the processor to an Apple M5, and boosts the default RAM to 12GB, with the 1TB and 2TB models still having the 16GB of the prior generation.
+The eighth-generation iPad Pro was announced on October 15, 2025.
+This generation keeps the same screen sizes and design from the previous generation, but updates the processor to Apple M5 and boosts the default RAM to 12 GB, with the 1 TB and 2 TB models still having 16 GB of the prior generation.
 Graphics performance is improved by 45%.